ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ```

 Let's break down the above to see what is happening.
 After we import numpy, we can now use function in numpy using the abbreviated form `np`.
 We then access the features of numpy by putting a dot `.` after `np`, and then typing the name of the function we want to use.
+The dotted notation is used a lot in Python: it's a shorthand way of grouping similar functions and data structures together, like saying, "Get me the `loadtxt` function from the `numpy` module.

 In this case, we are using the `loadtxt` function to load a text based file (after all, a csv file is just a text file).
 We need to give the loadtxt function two arguments: the path and name of the file ("JCMB_Jan_2017.csv"), and the *delimiter* used in this type of text file.
 Since we are using a csv file (comma separated variable file), the delimiter is a comma.
 The delimiter must go inside quotation marks.